Chapter 29: AI Governance and CI/CD Integration

 Drift Detection

-Drift occurs when code diverges from the spec without the spec being updated.
+Drift occurs when code changes but the spec or contract does not.
 Detection strategies:

 AI Output Review Policies